-The Assisted Housing Program is a regulatory program authorized by 22 MRSA Chapters 1663 and 1664 as well as 22-A MRSA §205(2).
+The Assisted Housing Program is a regulatory program authorized by 22 MRS Chapters 1663 and 1664 as well as 22-A MRS §205(2).
 The program licenses Assisted Living, Residential Care Facilities, and Adult Day programs.

 How to Apply